Know Before You Go

 WC19 Certified Wheelchairs from Broda

 Broda offers top-of-the-line wheelchairs that are built to make vehicle travel safe and comfortable.
 The Synthesis and the Encore provide different features to keep the user comfortable, while containing all the critical safety elements.
-Broda’s WC19 wheelchairs are rigorously manufactured to the highest quality standards.
+Broda manufactures our WC19 wheelchairs to the most rigorous safety standards.
 Each model is also crash-tested by the University of Michigan Transportation Research Institute (UMTRI) to ensure maximum safety in an emergency.
-Explore more about the Synthesis and Encore transport wheelchairs below.
+If you’re looking for a wheelchair to keep you safe and comfortable during vehicle travel, then the Broda transit wheelchairs may be right for you.

 - The Rehabilitation Engineering Research Center on Wheelchair Transportation Safety.
 (2008, January).Best practices for using a wheelchair as a seat in a motor vehicle. http://wc-transportation-safety.umtri.umich.edu/consumers/bestpractices